ConnectEx/BACnet-Stack/README.md

                         ----------------------------------------------------------------

-The project is arranged in branches, each branch with additional functionality.
-Pick the branch that suits your application the best and start there.
+The project is arranged in phases, each phase has its branch with additional functionality.
+Pick the branch of the phase that suits your application the best and start there.

-## Branch name
+## Phase (branch) name
 ###	Description

 ###Shadow of Steve Kargs stack
     Straight copy of Steve's latest release from https://sourceforge.net/projects/bacnet/